AsemDevs/Users-List-REST-API-Integration/DEV_NOTES.md

 ## Planning and Design

 - I have set up the repo for the plugin, which will contain all plugin related developments, documnetations, and required files. ✅
-- I will create a separate github repo for a dockarized wordpress environment for testing the plugin and any developments could be needed.
+- I will create a separate github repo for a dockarized wordpress environment for testing the plugin and any developments could be needed.✅
   - This Repo will be shared in the technical interview to showcase my work in a clean wordpress environment.
+- Installing or Updating Composer. ✅
+- Chose the name of the plugin to be `User Spotlight Pro` ✅
+- Create the plugin information header. ✅
+- Add compose.json config file

 ## Implementation